Bill Clinton says must 'do whatever it takes' to fight Ebola

-WASHINGTON/NEW YORK New initiatives from the United States, Britain, France and other countries to help fight the Ebola epidemic that has been spreading exponentially in West Africa marked a "good beginning," former President Bill Clinton said on Saturday, but said the world will need to do more.
+WASHINGTON New initiatives from the United States, Britain, France and other countries to help fight Ebola marked a "good beginning," former President Bill Clinton said on Saturday, but said the world will need to do more.

 "We're still a little behind the curve but we're getting there," Clinton told reporters in a conference call, a day before his charity, the Clinton Global Initiative, was set to begin its 10th annual meeting in New York.

-Because Sierra Leone on Friday started a three-day government-ordered lockdown that prohibits most people from leaving their homes as health workers and others go door-to-door to educate people about Ebola and isolate the sick, the volunteers who will off-load the Direct Relief supplies have been staying at the airport for days.

-The plane will continue on to Monrovia, Liberia, to deliver the rest of its cargo: 2.8 million gloves, 170,000 protective gowns, 120,000 masks, 40,000 liters of pre-mixed oral hydration solution, and 9.8 million doses of medications.
-The protective equipment can supply 280 healthcare workers treating Ebola patients for one year.
+"And we have to deal with trying to identify and isolate the cases in the Congo and especially Nigeria where there are so many people," he said.

-Since the outbreak was detected in March, Ebola has infected at least 5,357 people, according to the World Health Organization, mostly in Guinea, Sierra Leone and Liberia, and killed an estimated 2,630.
+Since the current outbreak was first detected in March, Ebola has infected at least 5,357 people, according to the World Health Organization, mostly in Guinea, Sierra Leone and Liberia.
 It has also spread to Senegal and Nigeria.
+The virus has killed an estimated 2,630 people.

+CGI announced on Saturday that an airlift it had coordinated along with other U.S. aid organizations was shipping 100 tons of medical supplies to West Africa to fight Ebola.
+The charity said it was the single largest emergency shipment from the United States to West Africa to date.

+The airlift was scheduled to depart New York's John F. Kennedy International Airport on Saturday afternoon.

 In a major expansion of the U.S. effort against Ebola, President Barack Obama this week announced that the United States would send 3,000 troops to West Africa help tackle the outbreak, including a major deployment in Liberia.

-"We're going to have to do whatever it takes to contain the epidemic," Clinton said.
+"We're going to have to do whatever it takes to contain the epidemic," Clinton said of Ebola.

 "It's a sprawling, growing thing.
 But at least they're putting the infrastructure in and have shown a willingness to put some money behind it, and I think it's a good beginning."